Like all living things, chinchillas are a target for parasites.

 On the bright side, it doesn’t happen very often.

-I do, however, want to the point that it’s important to understand that you do want to be paying attention and be able to effectively recognize lice in case it does happen to your chinchilla.
+But you do want to keep an eye on your pet and be able to effectively recognize lice, just in case it does happen to your chinchilla.

-This will make the process of getting rid of the lice much smoother and allow you to act before you have any issues such as your chinchilla biting and scratching at their fur, causing bald spots or worse.
+This will make the process of getting rid of the lice much smoother and allow you to act before you have any issues like your chinchilla biting and scratching at its fur, causing bald spots or worse.

 Now we come to the important lesson of how to spot, recognize, and understand if your chinchilla does indeed have lice.